Plant-eating stink bugs damage plants by sucking their sap. In some cases, they can cause significant damage to your crops.

 8. Diatomaceous Earth (DE)

-Diatomaceous earth is an excellent remedy to get rid of stink bugs organically.
-Sprinkle it at the base of the plants and on the leaves.
+Diatomaceous earth is an excellent organic remedy for getting rid of stink bugs.
+Sprinkle the product at the base of the plants and on the leaves.

 9. Eliminate Weeds

-Some stink bugs also feed on weeds and grasses, so eliminating these plants will cut out a major part of their diet.
-Getting rid of weeds will also destroy one of their potential hiding places.
+Most stink bugs also feed on weeds and grasses, so eliminating these plants will significantly reduce their diet.

 10. Garlic Spray